3 February 2019

 by Elena Tamosiunaite

 How can design innovation be applied to traditional crafts education?
 Last week two teachers from the National Craft Institute (IKN) in Malaysia participated in the Winter School organised by the Glasgow School of Art (GSA) Institute of Design Innovation to explore this question.
-Below our team assistant, Elena Tamosiunaite, who followed the process together with the teachers, shares her experiences and findings.
+Below our architecture programme manager, Elena Tamosiunaite, who followed the process together with the teachers, shares her experiences and findings.

 Our participation in the Winter School was part of the bigger Crafting Futures programme in Malaysia in collaboration with IKN and GSA.
 I was there with two IKN teachers, Abdullah Saari and Nadia Mohd Salleh Anuar, and we used this opportunity to explore the collaboration further and understand what principles of the Winter School could be adapted in the IKN.

 Before thinking about how to apply Design Innovation to crafts education it was important to understand what the term Design Innovation means.
 Introduction to the Winter School starts with the quote by Prof. Philipp Heidkamp ‘Design Innovation means both innovation through design and innovation of design’.
 This idea of innovation though design was the key activity during the Winter School experienced while participating in the pin-up session, workshops based on engagement & participation and practice-based research.